-Current GSD Staff, Faculty, TAs or Student Group Liaisons can request space online via SERT (Schedule Events, Rooms, and Technology).
+Current GSD Staff, Faculty, Teaching Fellows, Teaching Assistants, and Student Group Liaisons can request space online via SERT (Schedule Events, Rooms, and Technology).

 Room Usage Policy

 In recent years, the GSD has seen rapid growth in population with little increase in square footage.
 Due to this space limitation, the GSD community has to adhere to ground rules surrounding room usage in order to lead to the overall best use of this important resource.
 In order to guarantee that the school represents itself with a unified message, GSD Building Services enforces the following:

 Any GSD affiliate is allowed to use GSD rooms.
 Rooms must be officially reserved via the online portal SERT or through an email to Building Services email@example.com.